canonical/ubuntu-cloud-docs/public-images/public-images-reference/artifacts.rst

    :header-rows: 0

    * - Extension
-     - ``<artefact>-vmlinuz-generic``
+     - ``<artifact>-vmlinuz-generic``
    * - Example filename
      - ``unpacked/noble-server-cloudimg-amd64-vmlinuz-generic``
    * - Format description
      - The vmlinuz image contains a compressed image of the Linux kernel.
    * - Use cases
      - The Linux kernel is the core component of the operating system.
 It handles essential functions such as process management, memory management and system calls.
-Kernel images may be customised for specific hardware configurations, leading to offerings for each supported architecture.
+Kernel images may be customized for specific hardware configurations, leading to offerings for each supported architecture.

 .. _lxd-tarball-ref: